Engineering Graphics and Design Technology

 |EGDT Department Occupational Info||The Drafting Technology program principally prepares students for drafting (mechanical, architectural, structural, civil, and electrical electronic) and surveying careers.
 Drafting jobs are available with architects, cities, counties, states, the federal government, engineering and surveying companies, mines, research and development companies, and the mechanical, structural steel, architectural development, electrical and electronics, construction, and fire protection industries.
 In addition, because of the broad nature of the drafting technology program, graduates are prepared to succeed in most technological fields.
 For example, they can work as manufacturing, industrial engineering, and construction technicians.
 They can also work in functional areas of purchasing, estimating, bidding, plant management, quality control, expediting, and sales.|

-Career and Student Employment provides the following services at no cost to students, graduates and alumni:
+The UVU Career Development Center provides the following services at no cost to students, graduates and alumni:

 "e-Recruiting," Networking Guidance ,Campus Recruiting Visits, Labor Market/Salary Information, Information on Employers, Free Job Search Publications, Career Resource Room., UVU Career Library Resources Information, Access to Workforce Services, Other Services